bshramin/levin/README.md

 - [ ] Add multipath payment
 - [X] Add randomness to the delays
 - [X] Queries of a path get executed in parallel
+- [X] Only query half of the nodes in the path